RundizBones/ModuleAdmin/.dev-notes/package-tasks.md

 ### Update version number of packages.
 #### Automatic update.
-* Run the external command `rdbdev assets writeVersions --module=RdbAdmin` to write the packages version into **ModuleData/ModuleAssets.php** file.
+* Run the external command `rdbdev assets writeVersions` to write the packages version into **ModuleData/ModuleAssets.php** file.
 * Open files in **ModuleData/ModuleAssets.php**, **.backup/ModuleData/ModuleAssets.backupxxx.php** where xxx is the date/time of running command.<br>
     Then compare these 2 files to make sure that only version number just changed, otherwise incorrect PHP syntax may cause the website error.